-Individuals, who withhold information, purposely provide inaccurate facts, or otherwise hinder an investigation of sexual harassment shall be subject to disciplinary action up to and including expulsion.
+Individuals who withhold information, purposely provide inaccurate facts, or otherwise hinder an investigation of sexual harassment shall be subject to disciplinary action up to and including expulsion.

 Legal References: Title IX of the Education Amendments of 1972, 20 USC 1681, et seq.

-A.C.A. § 6-15-1005 (b) (1)
+34 CFR part 106 A.C.A. § 6-15-1005 (b) (1)